LumoSQL/lumosql/doc/rfc/README.md

 standard already.
 The security and privacy requirements of the 21st century demand something like this, so we created it.

+From the draft RFC:

+>> _To illustrate the main use case, Lumions would not be needed if JSON had sophisticated privacy and encryption features, with a single unique JSON namespace and a standard way of referring to other JSON objects._

 This is a collaboration involving the [LumoSQL team](https://lumosql.org/), the [Department of Electronics and Informatics](http://www.etrovub.be/) of the [Vrije Universiteit Brussel](https://www.vub.be/) and others.